 A precondition for micro-processes to have much substantive interest is for thought to have a certain kind of autonomy.
 If all categories of thought were pure, instantaneous reflections of material conditions, there would be little reason to care about micro-foundations.
-Belief-formation is of interest because it is not a simple reflection.
+Belief-formation is of interest because it is not a simple reflection and has enduring effects on action.